gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 things could go very, very hard here, and neither of us wants that."*

 *He tucked the stone around his neck back under his shirt.
-"Now, about your irrigation system---we have some ideas that might reduce the amount of water you need..."
-The soldier who was taking notes pulled a hand-drawn map from the broad leather envelope at her side and passed it to the lieutenant.*
+"Now, about your irrigation system–we have some ideas that might reduce the amount of water you need…" The soldier who was taking notes pulled a hand-drawn map from the broad leather envelope at her side and passed it to the lieutenant.*

 "That's when I recognized her," Erileine said.
 "She was here.
 Not last year, the year before, when we were at Gandan Berth.
 She was